-The indenture governing the 2019 Notes, the indenture governing the Ship Mortgage Notes, the indentures governing the Logistics Senior Notes and our and Navios Logistics' secured credit facilities contain certain change of control provisions.
+The indenture governing the 2019 Notes, the indenture governing the 2022 Notes, the indentures governing the Logistics Senior Notes and our and Navios Logistics' secured credit facilities contain certain change of control provisions.
 If we or Navios Logistics experience specified changes of control under our respective notes, we or Navios Logistics, as the case may be, will be required to make an offer to repurchase all of our respective outstanding notes (unless otherwise redeemed) at a price equal to 101% of the principal amount thereof plus accrued and unpaid interest, if any, to the repurchase date.
-The occurrence of specified events that would constitute a change of control will constitute a default under our and Navios Logistics' secured credit facilities.
+The occurrence of specified events that would constitute a change of control may constitute a default under our and Navios Logistics' secured credit facilities.
 In the event of a change of control under these debt agreements, we cannot assure you that we would have sufficient assets to satisfy all of our obligations under these debt agreements, including but not limited to, repaying all indebtedness outstanding under the applicable secured credit facilities or repurchasing the applicable notes.

-If the recent volatility in LIBOR continues, it could affect our profitability, earnings and cash flow.
+If the recent volatility in the London InterBank Offered Rate, or LIBOR, continues, it could affect our profitability, earnings and cash flow.

 LIBOR has recently been volatile, with the spread between LIBOR and the prime lending rate widening significantly at times.
 These conditions are the result of the recent disruptions in the international credit markets.
-Because the interest rates borne by our outstanding indebtedness, including certain indebtedness of Navios Logistics, fluctuate with changes in LIBOR, if this volatility were to continue, it would affect the amount of interest payable on our debt, which in turn, could have an adverse effect on our profitability, earnings and cash flow.
-See also Item 11 "Quantitative and Qualitative Disclosures about Market Risk".
+Because the interest rates borne by our outstanding indebtedness fluctuate with changes in LIBOR, if this volatility were to continue, it would affect the amount of interest payable on our debt, which in turn, could have an adverse effect on our profitability, earnings and cash flow.
+See also "Item 11 Qualitative and Quantitative Disclosures about Market Risk."